Green Bins Explained

 Yard waste recycling is the unsung hero of recycling programs.
 Putting waste into your green bin at home or work is a great way to divert waste from the landfill.
+Check out the info below on what can and can't go in your green bin.

 This recycling loop starts by putting your yard trimmings in a green waste container.
 Clean green materials are taken to county facilities where they're processed and ground into mulch.
 The loop is completed when you use that mulch around your plants to return nutrients to the soil.